What are developmental milestones? Why are they so important?

 You want to catch any delay early, the earlier the better!

 Language refers to the content or the words a child says and what he or she understands.
 Click Language Developmental Milestones for more information.
+Learn all the different areas of language development and explore fun games to play with your child to encourage acquisition of skills.

 As a parent, there is nothing more enjoyable than watching your children develop and grow.
 I love watching the world come alive in my son's eyes.